 Amblyseius cucumeris comes in a loose bran material that can be gently sprinkled directly onto leaves or heaped on rockwool blocks at the base of your plants.
 You can also use our distribution boxes which will act in a similar way to sachets, providing breeding sites for the predators to emerge from.

-Please Note; Amblyseius cucumeris is a living creature and can be affected by any chemical pesticides used within the previous few weeks.
-As a guide cease using pyrethrum or SB plant invigorator 2 days prior to use and other persistent chemicals or universal bug killers 1-2 weeks before using Amblyseius cucumeris.
+Cucumeris is a living creature and can be affected by any chemical pesticides used within the previous few weeks.
+As a guide cease using pyrethrum or SB plant invigorator 2 days prior to use and other persistent chemicals or universal bug killers 1-2 weeks before using Cucumeris.